 If possible, it is best to warm the infant first before moving it to hospital.

 If possible, a transport incubator should be used.
 If this is not available, use skin-to-skin care.
 Otherwise, the infant should be warmly dressed and wrapped in a blanket.
-A thermal blanket (or aluminium foil) can also be used.
+A silver swaddler (or aluminium foil) can also be used.
 Remember that the infant must be warmed before it is placed in a thermal blanket.

 A term infant is brought to a rural clinic after having been born at home.
 The infant is cold and wasted but otherwise appears well.
-A Haemo-Glukotest reagent strip, read by naked eye, gives a reading between 1.5 and 2 mmol/l.
+A Hemo-Glukotest reagent strip, read by naked eye, gives a reading of 2 mmol/l.

 The infant has mild hypoglycaemia.

 The infant is at high risk of developing severe hypoglycaemia.

 Because the infant is cold.
 Hypothermic infants often become hypoglycaemic as they rapidly use up all their energy stores such as glycogen and fat.
 In addition this infant is wasted and therefore was born with reduced energy stores.

 Often there are no clinical signs.
 Severe hypoglycaemia may cause neurological signs such as lethargy, decreased tone, poor feeding, a weak cry, absent Moro, jitteriness and convulsions.